orlikoski/CyLR/README.md

 ## DEPENDENCIES
+in general: some kind of administrative rights on the target.

+Windows
 1. NTFS file system
 2. Windows Operating System
 3. .NET 4.x
 * NOTE: 4.5 works twice as fast as the 4.0 version but may not be supported by older systems

+Linux/macOS
+1. mono
+2. .NET

 ## EXAMPLES
 Standard collection
     ```
     CyLR.exe
     ```

+Linux collection

+mono CyLR.exe

 Collect artifacts and store data in "C:\Temp\LRData"
     ```